 The future growth projections are based on the future land use plan and the projected development timeframe.
 Any new development defined by TLGC §395 that is anticipated to occur outside of the 10-year timeframe was excluded from this analysis.
-The baseline usage predicted in the IFS was 1,500 gpd per acre or 250 gpd per connections for water daily demand and 1,200 gpd per acre or 200 gpd per connections for wastewater daily demand.
-The number of connections per acre, or density, was assumed for each type of usage and applied to the acreage of the proposed development.
+The baseline usage predicted in the IFS was 1,500 gpd per acre or 250 gpd per connections for water daily demand and 1,200 gpd per acre or 200 gpd per connections for water daily demand and 1,200 gpd per acre or 200 gpd per connections for usage and applied to the acreage of the proposed development.
 The number of connections per acre was established based on the projected density within the Houston Metro area and Quiddity's experience with other types of development.
 Table 2-3 lists the assumed connections per acre and capita factor by each type of usage for the projected new development.